Heat Pump Rebates for Your Home

 Pre-Existing Primary Fuel Type Equipment Type Rebate Type Rebate Amount Special Requirements Equipment Eligibility Criteria Oil, Propane, Electric Resistance, Heat Pumps, or ETS Ground Source

-**Heat pumps must be capable of being the sole source of heating for the residence.
+**Heat pumps must be new and capable of being the sole source of heating for the residence.
+The definition of "sole source" can be found in the "Additional Requirements for Whole Home Heat Pump Projects" section, and includes sizing parameters and some restrictions on the use of supplemental and emergency heat.
 Whole-home heat pump verification form must be signed and submitted with rebate application.

 Rebate Caps: